 Solar Farm is a large area covered with solar panels used to generate electricity.

-These facilities produce more power than what they need for their use and sell the excess to government utilities, earning pretty good money and accelerating their payback period.
+These facilities’ solar panels produce more power than what they need for their use and sell the excess energy to government utilities, earning pretty good money and accelerating their payback period.

 How Much Does It Cost To Build A Solar Farm?